Godfreys Thrifty Cuts

 Many of these Thrifty Cuts may be difficult to find as they come from smaller, specialist, usually family-run farms.

 These are cuts which supermarkets with their mass supply requirements can only dream of sourcing and supplying.

 However once you have tasted them - there is probably no going back!

 Each Thrifty Cut has impeccable Free Range rearing credentials, mouth watering textures and explosions of tastes

-Here are a few simple ideas to hopefully inspire you to explore the joy of Godfreys Thrifty Cuts - and help cut down on the food budget post the Christmas spending splurge.
+Here are a few simple ideas to hopefully inspire you to explore the joy of Godfreys Thrifty Cuts - and help cut down on the food budget at the same time!

 We have tried to give as broad a choice of Thrifty Cuts that cover both the obvious - and the less well known.

 • Crisp Chinese Pork - by Barney Desmazery

 Belly is the cheapest Pork roasting joint and, as it’s rich, a little goes a long way, making it perfect for Sundays and dinner parties.

 Preparation time 10 mins - plus at least 2 hours salting : Cooking time 1 hr 30 mins - 2hrs.
 Click here for Belly of Pork